10 Best AI Assistants With Memory in 2026 (Tested)

 For conversational continuity and personalization: Choose ChatGPT.
 Memory feels magical and seamless; it's ideal for writers, content creators, and people who value hands-off personalization.

-For perfect recall and privacy: Choose Rewind.
-If you need to search past conversations or meetings and want local-first privacy, Rewind is unmatched.
+For perfect recall and privacy: Choose Limitless.
+If you need to search past conversations or meetings and want local-first privacy, Limitless is unmatched, though verify its post-acquisition roadmap with Meta before committing, since the Pendant is no longer sold to new customers.

 For knowledge management inside Notion: Choose Notion AI.
 If your team already lives in Notion, Notion AI integrates memory directly into your workflow.